DynaVox: History

 The company floated on the stock market in 2010, although as of September 2011, its stock had fallen by 29.8% year in the last year In 2012, after continued falling stock prices, Dynavox was warned by Nasdaq that if shares continued to be valued below $1 the company would be dropped from the exchange.
 "The company intends to consider available options to resolve the noncompliance with the minimum bid price requirement," DynaVox said in a recent SEC filing.
 "No determination regarding the Company's response has been made at this time."
 In a separate and unrelated matter, DynaVox said in a separate SEC filing that JoAnn A. Reed would not seek re-election to the company's Board of Directors when her term expires on December.
 5, 2012.
 On April 10, 2013, Dynavox announced that it received notification on April 5, 2013, that The NASDAQ Stock Market LLC ("NASDAQ") had determined to delist the company's Class A common stock from the NASDAQ Global Select Market, effective with the open of business on April 16, 2013.
 As previously disclosed, on October 2, 2012, the company received a notice from NASDAQ indicating it was not in compliance with NASDAQ's $1.00 minimum bid price requirement.
 The delisting is the result of the company's failure to regain compliance with this requirement.
 The Company did not appeal the NASDAQ staff's determination.

 The company has been advised by OTC Markets Group Inc. that its Class A common stock will be immediately eligible for trading on the OTCQB marketplace effective with the open of business on April 16, 2013.
-The company's Class A common stock will continue to trade under the symbol DVOX.
+The company's Class A common stock continued to trade under the symbol DVOX.

+In April 2014, DynaVox filed for Chapter 11 bankruptcy protection.
 On May 22, 2014, it was announced that competitor Tobii acquired DynaVox, and integrated them into Tobii's integrated Assisted Technology division.
 The company was renamed Tobii Dynavox LLC.
 The US division remains in Pittsburgh.

-In 2022, Sogou partners with Tobii Dynavox to empower people with disabilities in China.
+In 2022, Sogou partnered with Tobii Dynavox to integrate eye-tracking technology into its input method, allowing users with disabilities in China to control computers using eye movement.

+Since 2022, Tobii Dynavox has acquired several former reselling partners, including Safe Care Technologies, ASK, Link Assistive, Cenomy, and RehaMedia.